Is Marijuana Legal?

 Marijuana use may increase the risk of developing mental health disorders such as schizophrenia and depression in people who are vulnerable to these conditions.

 Marijuana significantly reduces reaction time and psychomotor functioning.

-It is ok to mix marijuana and alcohol together
+It is not risky to mix marijuana with certain substances (cross-fading)

 NO there are a lot of risks of using marijuana in conjunction with alcohol.